 However, after hiring quite some people, I realized that not even lawyers agree on what a normal employment contract (anställningsavtal) looks like in Sweden.
 Some areas are especially debatable, like non-competition clauses.
 It turns out that many lawyers I’ve talked to refer to a standard from 1969.
 But most lawyers don’t know about all legal precedents by Arbetsdomstolen since then, and few have adapted to the new agreement from 2015 between Svenskt Näringsliv (Confederation of Swedish Enterprise) and PTK (Swedish collaborative organization for 26 unions).

 To all employers, to all employees and to all labor lawyers out there – unite!
-I’m proud to present to you four different templates for Swedish employment agreements:
+I’m proud to present to you three different templates for Swedish employment agreements:

 - Permanent employment (tillsvidareanställning): This is the normal form of employment in Sweden where the employee is hired for an indefinite period of time.

-- Probationary period (provanställning): When an employee is newly hired, you have the possibility to let the person go with two weeks’ notice during the first six months of the employment.
+- Optionally with probationary period (provanställning): When an employee is newly hired, you have the possibility to let the person go with two weeks’ notice during the first six months of the employment.
 This is called the probationary period.
 After six months, if not ended before, it automatically converts into a permanent employment.

 - Managing directors: Swedish employment law is quite restrictive regarding employment conditions and terms relating to firing employees, called Lagen om anställningsskydd.
 However, in some cases exceptions can be made for managing directors (“personer med arbetsuppgifter och anställningsvillkor som har en företagsledande eller därmed jämförlig ställning”).
 In those cases (verify if applicable!) you can use this template.